In December 2019, we released a tool on Broadband Savvy known as the “bandwidth needs calculator”.

 Consumers are fed up of having to rely on guesswork to see how much speed they need.

 Generally, broadband provider websites will provide a vague description of who a given package might be suitable for.
 For example, you might see a blurb like “great for households with heavy streamers and gamers” next to an ultrafast fibre package.

 Consumers are now realising that they need a more objective method to ensure that they get the right internet speed, and avoid overpaying.

 Similarly, people are fed up of locking into 12 or 18-month broadband agreements with speeds much lower than what their family needs.
 UK internet usage has surged due to the COVID-19 lockdown, and consumers want to ensure that they have plenty of bandwidth for working and learning from home.

-Using this survey data, we’ve since updated the speed needs calculator.
+Using this survey data and statistics, we’ve since updated the speed needs calculator.
 It will now show you how much you could save on broadband per month, given what you currently pay, and the speed you need.